> Home > City Services > Roads, Dykes, Water & Sewers > Construction Projects > 2012 Transportation Projects

 Scope of Work

-• Shoulder widening and paving of pathway
+• Shoulder widening and paving of pathways

 Locations